How to complain about the Police and Crime Commissioner or Deputy Police and Crime Commissioner

 - Guidance note on the management of unreasonable complainant behaviour

-If you wish to make a complaint regarding the alleged conduct (whether it be a breach of the Code of Conduct of the Police and Crime Commissioner, or whether it alleges a failure in the performance of the office and role of Commissioner (subject to the limitations described below), including alleged criminal conduct, of the PCC/DPCC, you should submit your complaint in writing, using our form:
+If you wish to make a complaint regarding the alleged conduct, including alleged criminal conduct, of the PCC/DPCC, you should submit your complaint in writing, using our form:

-Be aware that although your complaint will be received by the Chief Executive to the PCC, they are required to refer complaints of alleged criminal conduct to the Independent Office for Police Conduct.
+Your complaint will initially be received by the Chief Executive to the PCC, as they hold delegated responsibility to record complaints received by to the Panel.
+They are required to refer complaints of alleged criminal conduct to the Independent Office for Police Conduct.

-In respect of other complaints, where the Chief Executive determines that they properly fall within the responsibility of the PCP, they will record the complaint and will refer the matter to the Complaints Sub-Committee of the PCP which in most cases, will handle the complaint in accordance with the informal resolution process.
+In respect of other complaints, where the Chief Executive to the PCC determines that they properly fall within the responsibility of the PCP, they will record the complaint and will refer the matter to the Complaints Sub-Committee of the PCP which in most cases, will handle the complaint in accordance with the informal resolution process.
 Under this process, the Sub-Committee has powers to require the person complained against to provide information or documents or attend before it but, otherwise, it does not have the power to investigate the complaint.
-The Sub-Committee has various options for informal resolution which can include, amongst other things:
+The Sub-Committee has various options for informal resolution which can include and is not limited to providing:

 - a request that an apology is tendered; or

-- in some cases, can disapply the informal resolution process and handle the complaint as the Sub-Committee sees fit, or take no further action.
-These are cases where:
+- in some cases, disapplication of the informal resolution process enabling the Sub-Committee to handle the complaint as it sees fit, or take no further action.
+These are cases where for example:

 - the matter is already the subject of a complaint